Infraste03/KGE_RS/fashion_generalization/results/README.md

 belongs_to_brand
 ```

-This is the canonical TransE model used by the standard Fashion alternate-learning pipeline.
+This is the canonical TransE model used by the Fashion-Random alternate-learning pipeline.

 Main files: